Samuel-Pe/trending-colors/README.md

 Result:
-![Image of the result: multiple squares](views/result.png)
+![Image of the result: multiple squares](views/result.png) OK.
+I admit it's not that great but I'm working on improvments.

+TODO list:
++ Security tokens
++ Colors modes
++ Switch location

+If you want to try it at home...
 ## Set up ##
 + Install [npm](https://www.npmjs.com/) and [Node.js](https://nodejs.org/)
 + Install twit (Twitter API with Node.js):